Location: Kissonerga, Cyprus

 During beer production, partially germinated or malted grains are added to water and heated to make a 'mash' and wort, a sticky viscous liquid.
 Prior to making the 'mash', the germination process of the grains needs to be stopped, this is usually done by drying the grains rapidly.
 It is believed that the heat generated within the main chamber of the installation at Skalia would be sufficient to dry out the germinated grains before making the 'mash'.
 Following this stage the fermentation process can begin in order to produce beer.

-The aims of the Field School are to build a third installation using slightly different construction techniques than in 2012 and 2013 and to produce beer using methods likely dating back to the Bronze Age.
-The 2013 kiln will be used to dry malted grains before the grains are crushed using traditional techniques.
+The aims of the Field School are to build a third installation using slightly different construction techniques than in 2012 to 2014 and to produce beer using methods likely dating back to the Bronze Age.
+The kiln will be used to dry malted grains before the grains are crushed using traditional techniques.
 The crushed malt will then be used to make beer using locally sourced ingredients and traditional brewing techniques.

 The Field School is ideal for all levels of archaeology students, particularly those with an interest in experimental archaeology or the archaeology of the Mediterranean and Near East, as well as anyone with an interest in the subject or looking to become more involved in learning about archaeology, beer enthusiasts and those wanting to learn more about prehistoric brewing techniques.